MoonPoet/xaprb-src/content/blog/how-venture-capitalists-have-helped.md

 be very specific about why they've decided not to invest.
 Their feedback is clear guidance as to what they think the business should focus on achieving.
-It has to be taken with a grain of salt, but collating this feedback often results in very clear advice that's less conflicting than some other sources I've gone to for help.
+It has to be taken with a grain of salt, but collating this feedback often results in advice that's less conflicting than some other sources I've gone to for help.
 It also points out where I'm just doing a bad job communicating our strengths; I've gotten feedback that we should do X when, in fact, we already do X and I just wasn't saying it very well.